jesayafn/doc/wazuh-all-in-one-with-elastic-and-alert/README.md

 1. Wazuh Manager
 1. Kibana
 1. Wazuh plugin for Kibana
+1. Postfix
 1. Wazuh Agent
+1. Hydra

-Components number 1-5 will be installed on 1 node as a wazuh server and component number 6 will be installed on every node needed to monitor
+Components number 1-7 will be installed on 1 node as a wazuh server, component number 8 will be installed on every node needed to monitor, component number 9 will be installed on pentest node.

 ### High-level architecture

 ![Wazuh All in One with Elastic high-level architecture](img/i-3-doc_wazuh-all-in-one-with-elastic-and-alert_0.png)

-## B. Configurations steps
+## B. Steps

 > **ℹ️ Operating system used is Ubuntu-based.**

 ### 1. Install Wazuh and Elastic Stack

 > **⚠️ Attention: All commands run with privileges.⚠️**
+>
+> **⚠️ Attention: On Elastic and Wazuh node⚠️**
 >
 > Run `sudo -i` before run any steps in this section and for exit from `sudo -i` session, run `exit` command or Ctrl+D